-CAL STATE EAST BAY GRADUATE NURSING PROGRAM Mission Statement
+CAL STATE EAST BAY GRADUATE NURSING PROGRAM

+Mission Statement

 The mission of the Cal State East Bay's graduate nursing program is to prepare professional nurses who are committed to the advanced practice of nursing and responsive to the ever-changing needs of the communities we serve.
-The program therefore seeks to provide an inclusive community of learning focused on the development of lifelong learners.
+The program offers an inclusive learning environment focused on the development of leaders who are lifelong learners.

 The nursing program supports and reflects the University mission of quality education for a diverse society.
-We value a diverse workforce, a diverse nursing student body, and culturally inclusive practitioners of nursing who are equipped to provide high quality care and have a transformative influence on nursing practice, healthcare environments, and the health of our community.
+We understand that the solutions needed for a healthy society require a multiplicity of perspectives, skills, worldviews, and a deep commitment to the future of the nursing profession.
+Graduates are equipped to provide high quality care and have a transformative influence on nursing practice, healthcare environments, and the health of our community.

-California State University East Bay (CSUEB) Department of Nursing Position on Anti-Racism
+California State University East Bay (CSUEB)

+Department of Nursing Position on Anti-Racism

-Cal State East Bays (CSUEB) Department of Nursing acknowledges that structural racism is a reality in our society, institutions of higher education, health sciences, and healthcare.
+Cal State East Bay's (CSUEB) Department of Nursing acknowledges that structural racism is a reality in our society, institutions of higher education, health sciences, and healthcare.
 This acknowledgment requires that we apply the principles of anti-racism to dismantle the negative and divisive impact of racism in all forms in our program including, but not limited to, admission policies, program curricula, and priorities of our committees.
 We recognize that anti-racism in nursing education will positively impact the experiences and wellness of communities beyond our program.
 Therefore, CSUEB Department of Nursing holds a commitment to diversity, equity and inclusion in a manner that prepares our graduates to personally and collectively contribute to a future where health equity is a reality.